Anonymous0-0paper/EASE/README.md

-# Energy-Aware Scheduling in Edge Computing Using Energy Valley Optimizer
+# ARGENT: Energy-Aware Scheduling in Edge Computing Using Energy Valley Optimizer